Mileage Allowance Payments: Complete Guide

 Accurate mileage tracking is essential for businesses to reimburse employees and claim tax deductions.
 There are various methods to track business mileage:

-• Manual logs: Maintain a physical logbook where you record trip details, including the starting and ending odometer readings, destination, and purpose.
+• Manual logs: Maintenance of a physical logbook where the details are recorded, including the starting and ending odometer readings, destination, and purpose.

-• Odometer readings: Simply record the starting and ending odometer readings for each trip.
-Keep a record of the purpose and destination.
+• Odometer readings: Recording of the starting and ending odometer readings for each trip.
+Plus, the maintenance of accurate records of the journey’s purpose and destination.

-• Mobile apps: Many mobile apps allow you to track mileage automatically using GPS.
+• Mobile apps: Many mobile apps allow mileage to be tracked automatically using GPS.
 These apps can record trip details and provide comprehensive reports.

 Who pays mileage reimbursements?